 Regenerative medicine is a safe, non-surgical procedure that utilizes a patient’s own blood and bone marrow to relieve pain and jumpstart the healing process.
-OPTIMAL Pain & Regenerative Medicine, a collaborative practice of three forward-thinking physicians who are double board certified in Anesthesiology and Pain Medicine, focus on staying at the forefront of medical advancements.
-Through the use of Platelet-Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) Stem Cells and BioDRestore™ OPTIMAL can get you back to the activities and sports you enjoy.
+PAIN DOCTOR Pain & Regenerative Medicine, a collaborative practice of three forward-thinking physicians who are double board certified in Anesthesiology and Pain Medicine, focus on staying at the forefront of medical advancements.
+Through the use of Platelet-Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) Stem Cells and BioDRestore™ PAIN DOCTOR can get you back to the activities and sports you enjoy.

 An advanced therapy using a patient’s own blood components to rebuild damaged tissue, such as tendons or cartilage.
 The blood is drawn and separated by a centrifuge device to create a concentrate of platelets in plasma.
 This concentrate contains multiple growth factors and up to 500% of bioactive proteins which are essential in inducing and accelerating tissue repair and regeneration.
 Using the most advanced tissue guidance with ultrasound, the PRP concentrate is injected into the damaged areas including connective tissues, bone, and hyaline cartilages to expedite the development of new blood vessels necessary for tissue healing.

 What are Bone Marrow Aspirate Concentrate (BMAC) Stem Cell Therapies?